Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.concept.engine/-engine-session/-observer/on-load-request.md

 # onLoadRequest

-`open fun onLoadRequest(triggeredByUserInteraction: `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)`): `[`Unit`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-unit/index.html) [(source)](https://github.com/mozilla-mobile/android-components/blob/master/components/concept/engine/src/main/java/mozilla/components/concept/engine/EngineSession.kt#L59)
+`open fun onLoadRequest(triggeredByRedirect: `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)`, triggeredByWebContent: `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)`): `[`Unit`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-unit/index.html) [(source)](https://github.com/mozilla-mobile/android-components/blob/master/components/concept/engine/src/main/java/mozilla/components/concept/engine/EngineSession.kt#L65)

 The engine received a request to load a request.

 ### Parameters

-`triggeredByUserInteraction` - True if and only if the request was triggered by user interaction (e.g. clicking on a link on a website).
+`triggeredByRedirect` - True if and only if the request was triggered by an HTTP redirect.

+`triggeredByWebContent` - True if and only if the request was triggered from within web content (as opposed to via the browser chrome).